Networks-it-uc3m/L2S-M/README.md

 Did you already install the operator and  you cannot wait to start building your own virtual networks in your K8s cluster?
 Check out our [ping-pong](https://github.com/Networks-it-uc3m/L2S-M/tree/main/descriptors) example!

 Did you like L2S-M and want to use it in your K8s infrastructure or project?
-Please, feel free to do so, and dont forget to cite us!
+Please, feel free to do so, and don't forget to cite us!

 ### Project where L2S-M is being used:
 - H2020 FISHY Project: https://fishy-project.eu (H2020-MG-2019-TwoStages-861696)